 Properties within the project would be provided with safe, adequate access and circulation with or without implementation of the requested Design Waiver.
-Therefore, the waiver would not have the effect of nullifying the objectives of this article or other laws.
+Therefore, the waiver would not have the effect of nullifying the objectives of this article or other laws

-Design Waiver Request 2: Modify Standard Plan 103A-1 to allow driveways to be within 25 feet from a radius return, allow driveway widths to be reduced to 16 feet wide driveway for two-car garage, and omit four-foot taper to back of curb.
+Design Waiver Request 2: Modify Standard Plan 103A-1 to allow driveways to be within 25 feet from a radius return, allow driveway widths to be reduced from 16 feet to

+10 feet for single car garage and 16 feet wide driveway for two-car garage, and omit four-foot taper to back of curb.
-Application of this waiver would provide for more flexibility and creative design opportunities, and provide for a more unique overall subdivision appearance while reducing project impervious area.

-2. Strict application of the design or improvement requirements of this article would cause extraordinary and unnecessary hardship in developing the property.

-Strict application will limit final product choices or restrict the number of lots to be created.
-Driveways, as proposed, would allow for access and the required number of parking spaces for each residential lot.

-3. An adjustment or waiver would not be injurious to adjacent properties or detrimental to health, safety, convenience, and welfare of the public.

-The Project proposes a gated community with private streets.
+- 1. There are special conditions or circumstances peculiar to the property proposed to be divided which would justify the adjustment or waiver. - Application of this waiver would provide for more flexibility and creative design opportunities, and provide for a more unique overall subdivision appearance while reducing project impervious area. - 2.
+Strict application of the design or improvement requirements of this article would cause extraordinary and unnecessary hardship in developing the property. - Strict application will limit final product choices or restrict the number of lots to be created.
+Driveways, as proposed, would allow for access and the required number of parking spaces for each residential lot. - 3.
+An adjustment or waiver would not be injurious to adjacent properties or detrimental to health, safety, convenience, and welfare of the public. - The Project proposes a gated community with private streets.
 The proposed roadway width is consistent with County adopted fire regulations.
-With low anticipated traffic volumes, this waiver is not anticipated to be detrimental to health, safety, convenience, and welfare of the public.

-4. The waiver would not have the effect of nullifying the objectives of this article or any other law or ordinance applicable to the subdivision.

-Properties within the project would be provided with safe, adequate access and parking with or without implementation of the requested Design Waiver.
+With low anticipated traffic volumes, this waiver is not anticipated to be detrimental to health, safety, convenience, and welfare of the public. - 4.
+The waiver would not have the effect of nullifying the objectives of this article or any other law or ordinance applicable to the subdivision. - Properties within the project would be provided with safe, adequate access and parking with or without implementation of the requested Design Waiver.
 Therefore, the waiver would not have the effect of nullifying the objectives of this article or other laws.

-Design Waiver Request 3: Modify Standard Plan 101B to reduce sidewalk widths from 6 feet with 0.5-foot from face of curb to 5.5 feet from face of curb to back of sidewalk along interior roads (from Face of Curb to Back of Walk), except M Street from Saratoga Way to C Street.
+Design Waiver Request 3: Modify Standard Plan 101B to reduce sidewalk widths from 6 feet with 0.5-foot from face of curb to 4.5 feet from face of curb to back of sidewalk along interior roads (from Face of Curb to Back of Walk), except M Street from Saratoga Way to C Street.